krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 attribute=TotalLoadedClassCount
 ```

-There are some internals of JVM (like reflection) or some frameworks that can generate you
+There are some internals of the JVM, like reflection or debugging, which are used in a variety of frameworks, that can generate
-some new class definitions during runtime, so increasing of that number (even after warmup)
+new class definitions during runtime: So increasing of that number (even after warmup)
 doesn't mean that we have a problem already.
 But if ```TotalLoadedClassCount``` is much higher
-than ```LoadedClassCount```, you can check who is creating those classes with method mode and
+than ```LoadedClassCount``` then we might have a problem.
+You can find the creator of those classes with method mode and
-event: ```Java_java_lang_ClassLoader_defineClass1```.
+the event: ```Java_java_lang_ClassLoader_defineClass1```.

-To be honest I saw such an issue once in my life and I cannot reproduce it now.
+To be honest, I saw such an issue only once in my life and I cannot reproduce it now.
 Making a
 synthetic example for this use-case seems wrong, so I will just keep you with the knowledge
-that there is such a possibility.
+that there is such a possibility, especially if you purposefully create classes dynamically.

 ## Perf events
 {: #perf }

 Async-profiler can also help you with low-level diagnosis where you want to correlate perf
-events with Java code.
-For example you can use events:
+events with Java code:

-- ```context-switches``` - to find out which parts of your Java code does context switching
+- ```context-switches``` - to find out which parts of your Java code do context switching
-- ```cache-misses``` - which part of your code can stall due to cache misses - if you have many
+- ```cache-misses``` - which part of your code can stall due to cache misses - this information is harder to analyze if you have many
-  context switches that information is harder to analyze
+  context switches
-- ```LLC-load-misses```- which part of your code needs something from RAM memory
+- ```LLC-load-misses```- which part of your code needs a lot of data directly from RAM which is not cached
 - ...

-I want to describe the three in more detail.
+I want to describe the three in more detail in the following.

 ### Cache misses
 {: #perf-cache }

-Let's go back to the example with matrix multiplication from [CPU - a bit harder](#cpu-hard) section.
+Let's go back to the example with matrix multiplication from the [CPU - a bit harder](#cpu-hard) section.
-To see what our CPU is doing in both cases I usually start with looking at basic CPU performance counters.
+I usually start with looking at basic CPU performance counters to see what our CPU is doing in the slow and the fast multiplication.
+This is the text book example for cache misses and their importance for performance.
-To have my focus on the right place I like to start with the JMH test.
+I like to start with the JMH test to profile the specific code properly.

 I've prepared such a benchmark in the ```jmh-suite``` module.
-Let's run it with perf profiler:
+Let's run it with the perf profiler:

 ```shell
 java -jar jmh-suite/target/benchmarks.jar -prof perf